 Dr. Marx is an orthopedic surgeon at Hospital for Special Surgery and professor of orthopedic surgery at Weill Cornell Medical College.
-Dr. Marx has published a textbook, many book chapters, and over ninety peer-reviewed scientific publications.
+Dr. Marx has published three books, many book chapters, and over one hundred and fifty peer-reviewed scientific publications.
 He does arthroscopic and open procedures for knee and shoulder problems as well as knee and shoulder joint replacement surgery.
 Dr. Marx also performs complex and revision surgical cases.
 See below for more regarding his surgical expertise.

 Read more about Dr. Robert Marx on his website: www.drrmarx.com.